 The health insurance marketplace has made coverage more accessible to millions of people.
 However, if you’re brand new to shopping for your own health insurance, it can be easy to get confused fast.
 There are plenty of terms to learn and details to know.
 You want to get coverage that’s best for both your health and your wallet, but how can you be sure you’ve made the right choice for both?

 Well, have no fear.
 Consider us your guide as we give you a bit of background to what the health insurance marketplace is and how it may look in your state.
 We’ll dive into how the marketplace works and how plans are organized.
 Finally, you can see if you’re eligible for the marketplace and find out how HealthPartners can help you even more.

 With our help, you’ll have the context, knowledge and understanding you need to shop with confidence!

-What is the individual Health Insurance Marketplace?
+What is the individual health insurance marketplace?

-The Health Insurance Marketplace is a public, one-stop online “store” where you can shop for individual and family health insurance plans in your state.
+Also known as the health insurance exchange, the marketplace is a public, online “store” where you can shop for both individual and family health insurance plans in your state.